 Most of the Orthotic and Prosthetic claims end up being denied because of documentation that contains errors.
-Durable medical equipment billing services providers need to ensure that DME insurance verification procedure is followed so that the physician receives the correct reimbursement due for services rendered.
-According to a review conducted by American Orthotic and Prosthetic Association National Assembly a couple of years ago, error rates were found to be high for lower limb orthoses and lower limb prostheses for Region A and B, and were low for B and D. Medical records were the culprits for lower limb orthoses claims, it was the replacement records that were responsible for errors found in lower limb prostheses claims.
+Durable medical equipment billing services providers need to ensure that the DME insurance verification procedure is followed so that the physician receives the correct reimbursement due for services rendered.
+According to a review conducted by the American Orthotic and Prosthetic Association National Assembly a couple of years ago, error rates were found to be high for lower limb orthoses and lower limb prostheses for Region A and B, and were low for B and D. Medical records were the culprits for lower limb orthoses claims, it was the replacement records that were responsible for errors found in lower limb prostheses claims.

 DME billing companies should know that whenever an error is detected in a claim, the CERT contractor sends the claimant an excess payment demand letter.
 In order to appeal this, the claimant should make sure a redetermination is filed within 120 days, here are some highlights: